NewForce-at-Mountwest/Career-Prep-Curriculum/book-4-cultural-interview-prep/questions-to-definitely-prepare.md

 If you can’t think of a specific reason to be excited about this specific job, you can always say something generic like:

-*I’m really excited to keep learning and growing as a software developer and this seems like a role where I could be part of a great team and learn X, Y, and Z.
+*I’m really excited to keep learning and growing as a software developer and this seems like a role where I could be part of a great team and learn X, Y, and Z.*

+In general, pick 3 to 4 contrete reasons you'd like to work for that company.
+Pull examples from either the job description or from the website.

 Example: